welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README-More.md

 ## Generate API Gateway **with Q rules**

 **!!!
-Make sure you have use --with-q-rules option during initialization**
+Make sure you have used --with-q-rules option during initialization**

 ```
 $ ../init-playground.sh --with-q-rules